 Fortunately, we saw that the marketing messages in the competitive environment focus on the service and rational factors.
 That left us with a wide territory for combining rational and emotional factors in our messaging and brand values and helped us build our strategy.

 Now that you’ve written your brand values down, identified the ideal customer for your business, and analyzed the competition, it’s time to create your brand voice.

 Create a brand voice

-Building a brand voice is the way to build a consistent presence and personality for your brand across your entire marketing funnel.
+Building a brand voice is the way to build a consistent presence and brand personality for your business across your entire marketing funnel.
 So let’s define some terms and then see how it all comes together.

 What is a brand?

 A brand is an identifying symbol, mark, logo, name, word, and/or sentence that companies use to distinguish their product from others.
 A combination of one or more of those elements can be utilized to create a brand identity.
 Legal protection given to a brand name is called a trademark.

 A brand voice refers to the personality and emotion infused into a company’s communication.
 It’s how your brand comes across (or sounds) to a consumer via all your marketing channels.

 It’s crucial to create a succinct idea of your brand voice in order for every member of the marketing team to be able to quickly adapt and create brand messaging that fits that voice.